justinthelaw/ussf-sdi/README.md

   - Docker Containerization

 ## Instructions
-To run a particular file, please first note whether the folder the files are stored in contain a package.json.
-Folders with a package.json require you to execute ```npm install``` at the root of the project.
+To run a particular file, please first note whether the folder contains a/multiple package.json file(s).
+Folders with package.json files require you to execute ```npm install``` at the root of each folder (e.g. ```cd ./frontend & npm install && cd ../backend & npm install```).
 After that, follow the scripts within the package.json to execute the necessary commands for running the application.
 If there is no package.json, and only .js files, just execute ```node <filename here>``` to test the scripts.